palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/article/article.md

                             └── controller
 ```

-1. The generated webclient code
+1. The generated Webclient code
-2. Common configuration for the webclient, springdoc api documentation, Jackson parser
+2. Common configuration for the Webclient, SpringDoc API documentation and Jackson parser
-3. The generated spring web server stubs
+3. The generated Spring Web server stubs
 4. Adjustment for the generation templates.
 Sometimes custom adjustments are needed for the generation process if the
    default templates are not sufficient.
-More about this in later sections.
+More about this in [Custom generator templates](#custom-generator-templates)
 5. Tests for both generated server and client

-The configuration for the openapi generator can be found in the pom file.
+The configuration for the Openapi generator can be found in the pom file.
 To separate configuration for the client-
 and server generator, maven profiles have been used as seen below.

-### Webclient generator configuration
+### Spring Web server generator configuration

 ```xml
 <profile>